 Get ready for a party in your mouth!
-Mexican Cocoa is a delicious blend of chocolate, cinnamon, and cayenne pepper.
-This hot chocolate has layers of flavor to it.
+This Mexican Cocoa recipe is a delicious blend of chocolate, cinnamon, and cayenne pepper.
+This Mexican hot chocolate has layers of flavor to it.
 And the little extra spot of heat from the cayenne pepper is very welcome to those of us who live in the high dessert and are already experiencing below freezing temperatures!

 Mexican hot chocolate has a bolder chocolate flavor and is a little less sweet than traditional cocoa.
 Some people melt unsweetened chocolate bark when they make Mexican Cocoa, but I use Rodelle Gourmet Baking Cocoa because it has a bold chocolate flavor without the extra work.
 Since cocoa doesn’t need to be melted in a double boiler, it speeds up the process.

 The chocolate and sugar really do balance out the cinnamon and cayenne pepper, but if you are worried about the heat, you can reduce the cayenne pepper to an 1/8 of a teaspoon.

 I like to top my Mexican cocoa with homemade whipped cream, cinnamon sugar, and use a cinnamon stick as a stir stick.
 To make cinnamon sugar combine 1 teaspoon of cinnamon to 3 teaspoons of sugar and mix well.
 After you have filled up the cups with hot chocolate, top with whipped cream, sprinkle with cinnamon sugar, and then add a cinnamon stick if you have one.

 - 4 cups whole milk